jalin2323/-OverTheWire-Bandit-Writeups/README.md

 - **Output:** Password retrieved successfully
 - **Concept:** Shell scripting can automate the process of trying every possible combination (0000-9999).
 Piping this list into netcat allows you to brute-force a network service efficiently.

+## Level 25 -> Level 26
+**Goal:** Log in to bandit26 using the SSH key, but the shell is /usr/bin/showtext which logs you out.
+- **Command Used:** Resize terminal to very small; ssh -i bandit26.key bandit26@localhost; press 'v' in more; :e /etc/bandit_pass/bandit26
+- **Output:** Password retrieved successfully
+- **Concept:** This exploits the 'more' command's behavior when the terminal window is too small to display text.
+From 'more', you can drop into the 'vi' editor to execute commands or read files.

+## Level 26 -> Level 27
+**Goal:** Use the bandit26 shell to log in as bandit27.
+- **Command Used:** :set shell=/bin/bash; :shell; ./bandit27-do cat /etc/bandit_pass/bandit27
+- **Output:** Password retrieved successfully
+- **Concept:** Once inside the vi editor (from the previous level), you can change the shell variable to a standard bash shell and escape the restricted environment to run SUID binaries.

+## Level 27 -> Level 28
+**Goal:** Clone a git repository and find the password in the README file.
+- **Command Used:** git clone ssh://bandit27-git@localhost/home/bandit27-git/repo /tmp/myrepo
+- **Output:** Password retrieved successfully
+- **Concept:** This introduces basic Git version control.
+Cloning a repository downloads the project files, where passwords or sensitive data are often mistakenly left in documentation.

+## Level 28 -> Level 29
+**Goal:** Find the password in a git repository where it has been replaced by "XXXXX".
+- **Command Used:** git log -p; git checkout [commit_hash]
+- **Output:** Password retrieved successfully
+- **Concept:** Git tracks history.
+Even if a password is deleted or overwritten in the current version, it remains in the commit history. git log -p allows you to see the changes made in previous versions.

+## Level 29 -> Level 30
+**Goal:** Find the password in a git repository where it is not in the current branch.
+- **Command Used:** git branch -a; git checkout [branch_name]; cat README
+- **Output:** Password retrieved successfully
+- **Concept:** Git repositories can have multiple branches.
+If the information isn't in the "master" or "main" branch, it might be hidden in a development or production branch.

+## Level 30 -> Level 31
+**Goal:** Find the password in a git repository that uses tags.
+- **Command Used:** git tag; git show [tag_name]
+- **Output:** Password retrieved successfully
+- **Concept:** Tags are used to mark specific points in a repository's history (like releases).
+Using git show on a specific tag can reveal files or messages that contain the password.